kyarik/circumspect/README.md

 ## Why this library exists?

 There are many helpful functions that can make your code safer, such as `invariant` and `assertNever`.
 Many of these functions are available as separate npm packages (for example, [`invariant`](https://www.npmjs.com/package/invariant)).
-But installing a new package (and most of the time the `@types` counterpart as well) for each function is not very convinient.
+But installing a new package (and most of the time the `@types` counterpart as well) for each function is not very convenient.
 Also, those packages generally export their functions as default exports, making VSCode auto-import not work well with them.

 This library unifies the functions that make you code safer into a single place. `circumspect` is a single dependency that has them all.
 And VSCode auto-import works as expected because all function provided by `circumspect` are named exports.